'Avatar: The Way of Water' Is A Groundbreaking Cinematic Achievement

 The visual effects are jaw-dropping and mind blowing, it is unlike anything you have ever seen.
 How James Cameron managed to pull this off shall remain a mystery.
 Every single image is astounding.
 The underwater sequences are overwhelmingly joyful to look at.
 The use of 3D is so immersive that you don’t feel like you’re watching a movie, rather than living in one.
 The only thing that is unfortunate about this 3 hour and 12 minute epic is that blockbusters like this are so rare nowadays.

 The final act is breathtaking and will have you on the edge of your seat.
 The performances are fantastic, especially from Zoe Saldana who will have you speechless during the last 20 minutes.
 Sigourney Weaver as Kiri (the adopted daughter) steals your heart whenever she is on screen.
 Sam Worthington gives a great performance as Jake Sully, given how his character developed from a paraplegic former marine to a Na’vi father dealing with his children.
 Stephen Lang as Quartich is much more menacing.
-There is only one minor character who is mediocre.

 Over a decade later, James Cameron is still a mastermind.
 ‘Avatar: The Way of Water’ is not only a must-see theatrical experience, but it could be the start to a game changing franchise.